Alzheimer’s, Amyloids and Bioinorganic Chemistry (Team F)

 Overview

-The ALAMBIC team is interested in the roles of metal ions in life.
-Its main research line focuses on the role of copper and zinc ions in Alzheimer’s disease and in other processes involving amyloid-forming peptides.
+The ALAMBIC team is interested in the roles of metal ions in living organisms.
+The main theme concerns the role of copper and zinc ions in Alzheimer‘s disease and other processes involving amyloid-forming peptides.
+A new theme within the team concerns the design of lanthanide-binding peptides and proteins.

 Members of the team